 Here are 3 ideas to consider when developing a company newsletter that will help ensure a successful marketing program.

-Educate, Inform and Entertain.
+Educate, Inform, and Entertain.

 The content of your newsletter should accomplish all 3 of these elements.
-The information should have value to your readers and provide them with useful ideas that they and their business can benefit from.
+The information should have value to your readers and provide them with useful ideas that they and their businesses can benefit from.
 It should be helpful to them and solve a problem or answer a question.
 Keep it interesting and entertaining so that they not only learn something but also enjoy the experience.
 Humor is a strong tool in marketing and, done properly, can greatly increase the impact of your message.
-Keep your newsletter professional but don’t forget to give your clients and your prospects the opportunity to smile a little as they navigate through the content.
+Keep your newsletter professional but don’t forget to allow your clients and your prospects to smile a little as they navigate through the content.

 Determine the frequency of your newsletter to help you develop a schedule and plan topics you want to cover.
 We recommend a minimum of once per quarter to maintain the effectiveness of the newsletter as a marketing tool.

 Getting all this information can be the most difficult part of developing your newsletter but there are many ways to gather content that is relevant and interesting.
 Utilize people within your organization who are knowledgeable and assign them topics.
-Give them a deadline for when they need to have it in by and follow up to keep them on schedule.
+Give them a deadline for when they need to have it in and follow up to keep them on schedule.
 Look for experts within your industry.
 Vendors and suppliers can sometimes provide articles of interest that may be useful to your clients or prospects.
 You can also work with an agency that can help research and develop content for you.

 You don’t have to develop and print thousands of newsletters each time to have them enhance your marketing efforts.
-Consider printing smaller quantities to include in your collateral material, sales presentations and to hand out at trade shows to your prospects.
+Consider printing smaller quantities to include in your collateral material, and sales presentations and to hand out at trade shows to your prospects.